Random String Generator

 Examples

-• URL-safe, length 32 → tokens for links and query params
+• URL-safe, length 32 → tokens for links and query parameters

-• Hex, length 24 → IDs similar to some database object IDs
+• Hex, length 24 → identifiers similar to compact hex-based IDs

-• Digits, length 6 → one-time codes (not SMS delivery)
+• Digits, length 6 → simple one-time style numeric codes

 When to use this tool